Fabricio Oberto: NBA career

 In 2005, after voiding his contract with Pamesa, Oberto signed a three-year, US$7.5 million contract with the San Antonio Spurs of the NBA, where he joined fellow Argentine Manu Ginóbili.
 He kept with jersey number 7, the same kit number he used with the Argentina national basketball team.
 Oberto was the oldest rookie in Spurs history at the age of 31.

-During the first year of his NBA stint, Oberto was no longer the key player he had been in Europe, playing less than nine minutes per game on average.
-He nonetheless was very satisfied with his role on the Spurs, a perennial championship contender.
+During his first year in the NBA, Oberto usually averaged fewer than nine minutes per game.
+Still, he was satisfied with his role on the Spurs as a perennial championship contender.

 In his second NBA season, Oberto became more of a factor in the Spurs rotation, starting in some games and getting his first double-double on November 8, 2006, when he scored 22 points and pulled down 10 rebounds.
 He also became a pivotal player for the Spurs during the 2006–07 Western Conference Finals, averaging 31 minutes and 14 points in the first two games of the series.
 Oberto won an NBA championship with the Spurs in 2007.

 On June 23, 2009, Oberto was traded to the Detroit Pistons as a part of a three-team trade among Pistons, Spurs and the Milwaukee Bucks, which included Richard Jefferson.
 Then he was immediately waived by the Pistons.

 On August 11, 2009, he was signed by the Wizards.
 Since jersey number 7 was already taken by Andray Blatche, he chose to wear number 21 because of his birth date (March 21) and in honor of one of his idols, former teammate Tim Duncan.
 After a single season in which he got limited playing time as the team struggled through the Gilbert Arenas gun incident and ultimately began to rebuild, he became a free agent once more in the summer of 2010.

 Oberto was a significant contributor defending Argentina for its fifth-place finish at the 2010 FIBA World Championship.
 After his solid play during the World Championship in Turkey, he received multiple offers from European teams, most notably Efes Pilsen and Real Madrid.
 Oberto held out for an opportunity to sign with an NBA team.
 He reached an agreement to join the Portland Trail Blazers for the 2010–11 season.
 However, on November 4, 2010, after playing five games for Portland, he began experiencing palpitations related to a previous heart condition and decided to retire in order to preserve his health.